Logo BET BETTER PRO TERMINAL

 What is line movement in NBA betting?

 Line movement is the odds adjusting due to information, betting pressure, or late liquidity.
-It can be useful as a signal, but it is never enough on its own.
+It can be useful as a signal but is never enough on its own.
 The best approach is: identify the news, quantify the impact, then confirm if the market overreacted.

 Difference between spreads, totals, and player props